-- 13. As mentioned earlier, the Government had proposed to revise the methodology for allocating funding to Councils from 2021/22, including changes to the current business rates system and a Fair Funding Review - 14.
-However, in October 2020 the Government announced that the multi-year spending review proposed for 2021/22 2023/24 is to be delayed a further year until 2022/23 and replaced with a shorter one-year spending review for 2021/22 only.
-Therefore, the provisional settlement received for 2021/22 represents a 'roll
+13. As mentioned earlier, the Government had proposed to revise the methodology for allocating funding to Councils from 2021/22, including changes to the current business rates system and a Fair Funding Review

-- forward' year, with uplifts for inflation and the continuation of New Homes Bonus and the Revenue Support Grant. - 15.
-Although this was welcomed, significant uncertainty exists for 2022/23 onwards as this Council awaits the result of the Spending and Fair Funding Review which is due to report back in the second half of 2021.
+- 14. However, in October 2020 the Government announced that the multi-year spending review proposed for 2021/22 2023/24 was to be delayed a further year until 2022/23 and replaced with a shorter one-year spending review for 2021/22 only.
+The multi-year spending review has since been delayed further to 2023/24 and therefore the provisional settlement received for 2022/23 represents another 'roll forward' year, with uplifts for inflation and the continuation of New Homes Bonus and the Revenue Support Grant. - 15.
+Although this was welcomed, significant uncertainty exists for 2023/24 onwards as this Council awaits the result of the Spending and Fair Funding Review which is due to report back in the second half of 2022.